Big Rock Nature Preserve: Archaeology

 The first excavation of the site was done in 1964 by Otto Haas.
 He excavated the floor of the largest of the shelters, finding potsherds, debitage, tools and a projectile point from the Morrow Mountain culture dated to 5500-4500 BC.

 In 1984 Fred W. Fischer did a more thorough excavation at multiple locations around the rocks at the request of the Charlotte-Mecklenburg Historic Properties Commission.
 While excavating he found four distinct geological strata and enough evidence to create a timeline of the settlement of the site.
 The deepest stratum, corresponding to the oldest visitors, contained evidence of stone tool work but no pottery, implying that it dates from the Archaic period before the invention of pottery.
 The relative lack of material found in this layer also implies that these people only used Big Rock as a temporary shelter instead of a permanent settlement.
 Later settlers from the late Archaic and early Woodland people spent more time at the site and possibly cleared out loose rocks to make the shelter more habitable.
 In later strata Fischer found potsherds similar to the Mulberry I and Lamar pottery series that are found across the Southeast and dated them to 1300-1450 AD.
-The uppermost stratum contained projectile points similar to the Caraway Triangular points found in Siouan villages in the nearby Yadkin valley dated to 1700 AD.
+The uppermost stratum contained projectile points similar to the Caraway Triangular points found in Sugaree and Waxhaw villages in the nearby Yadkin valley dated to 1700 AD.
 No evidence of Catawba pottery or settlement was found in any stratum.